 October greetings!
 I love this spooky month so much.
 Thanksgiving in Canada is in less than two weeks, so you know I had to come in hot with the sheet pan gravy.
 For my American friends, consider this early planning :)

-This is a mushroom-free, flour/refined starch-free option that’s made almost entirely on a sheet pan.
-Totally wild!
+This is a mushroom-free, flour/refined starch-free gravy option that’s made almost entirely on a sheet pan.
+Perfect for spooning over olive oil mashed potatoes and vegan stuffing!
 We caramelize a bunch of onion, cauliflower, garlic, potato, and herbs, and then we blend that with miso, really good vegetable stock, and a few other seasonings.
-Of course, if you’re looking for a good mushroom gravy recipe, I have one right here.
+I also have an amazing vegan mushroom gravy recipe if that’s more your pace.

 The preparation is so simple–in line with making a basic pureed vegetable soup.
 The result is a slightly creamy, thick, super flavourful, umami-rich “gravy” that’s perfect for pouring over basically everything on your holiday plate.
 Every.
 Single.
 Thing.
 Gravy is in the side dish category at holiday meals and I will fight anyone about this.

 I know that cauliflower as a base for gravy seems a bit outside of the box, but when it gets that deep caramelization going and you combine it with all of the other goodness here, it really works!
-Also, if I’ve learned anything from food trends over the past few years, it’s that cauliflower can be absolutely anything.
-Now you can top your cauliflower mash (or harvest vegetable mash) with, you guessed it, MORE CAULIFLOWER (In the form of this sheet pan gravy hehe).
-Still here for this never ending vegetable revolution.
+Also, if I’ve learned anything from food trends over the past few years, it’s that cauliflower can be absolutely anything if you put your mind to it.
+Still here for this neverending vegetable revolution.

-If you’re looking for more holiday meal-planning inspiration, I’ve got all of my best ones rounded up here.
+If you’re looking for more holiday meal-planning inspiration, I’ve got all of my best ones in this Vegan Holiday Recipes roundup.
 Hope everyone is having a great week!
 Stay spooky out there.

 Vegan Sheet Pan Gravy